openclimatefix/PVNet/README.md

       - "gs://public-datasets-eumetsat-solar-forecasting/satellite/EUMETSAT/SEVIRI_RSS/v4/2020_nonhrv.zarr"
       - "gs://public-datasets-eumetsat-solar-forecasting/satellite/EUMETSAT/SEVIRI_RSS/v4/2021_nonhrv.zarr"
 ```
-Datapipes is currently set up to use 12 channels from the satellite data which is the YEAR_nonhrv.zarr rather than YEAR_hrv.zarr.
+Datapipes is currently set up to use 11 channels from the satellite data, the 12th of which is HRV and is not included in these.

 ### Training PVNet